Snapper Carr: Membership in the Justice League

-In The Brave and the Bold #28, the Justice League of America faces the threat of Starro, a giant alien starfish with mind-control powers.
+In The Brave and the Bold #28, the Justice League of America faces the threat of Starro, a starfish-like alien with mind-control powers.
 Snapper Carr, who is spreading lime on his family's lawn, is unaffected by Starro when the alien takes mental control of the population of Happy Harbor, Rhode Island.
 Members of the Justice League realize that Starro can be incapacitated using lime, and the alien is defeated.
 Comic book historian Ramzi Fawaz has argued that this adventure is a critical one in the development of the modern comic book.
 Not only does it mark the beginning of the superhero who identifies as a defender of the world rather than a nation, it marks the first time that a world-destroying (rather than nation-destroying) threat was depicted in comics.
 Snapper Carr's inclusion was also important.
 Whereas pre-World War II social norms had emphasized family connections as the most important relationships in a young person's life, the Justice League offered a new kind of relationship, based solely on "ethical commitments to the world", which could supplant the family.
 Snapper also represented a new egalitarian future, one in which youth could be accepted alongside older adults rather than patronized or excluded.
 For example, Snapper's first year as an honorary member of the JLA coincided with his senior year of high school.
 In "Man, Thy Name Is—Brother!", three League members donate their time to help Snapper write a paper about brotherhood.